 Official website: Jenkins

-Travis CI is free for all open source projects hosted on the GitHub and for the first 100 builds otherwise.
+Travis CI is free for all open source projects hosted on GitHub and for the first 100 builds otherwise.
 There are a few pricing plans you can choose from, the main difference being the number of concurrent builds you can run.

 Verdict: A Mature solution that offers both hosted and On-premises variants, loved and used by many teams, very well documented.